Hurricane Dorian, stalled over Bahamas, weakens slightly but still dangerous

-MARSH HARBOUR, Bahamas (Reuters) - Hurricane Dorian, one of the most powerful Atlantic hurricanes on record, showed some signs of weakening early on Tuesday as it remained stalled over Grand Bahama Island, the Miami-based National Hurricane Center (NHC) said.
+MARSH HARBOUR, Bahamas (Reuters) - Hurricane Dorian, one of the most powerful Atlantic hurricanes on record, weakened slightly early on Tuesday as it remained stalled over Grand Bahama Island, the Miami-based National Hurricane Center (NHC) said.

 Dorian has been pounding the Bahamas for days, killing at least five people in the Abaco Islands in the northern Bahamas and inundating homes with floodwater ahead of its expected advance on the U.S. coast, where more than a million people have been ordered evacuated.

-But the hurricane has weakened to a Category 3 on the five-step Saffir-Simpson Wind Scale with maximum sustained winds of 130 miles per hour (215 kph), the NHC said early on Tuesday.
+But the hurricane weakened to a Category 3 on the five-step Saffir-Simpson Wind Scale early on Tuesday, with maximum sustained winds of 120 miles per hour (195 kph), down from 130 miles, the NHC said.
 It is expected to stay put until at least later in the morning.

 The exact toll of the devastation in the Bahamas will not be clear until the storm passes and rescue crews can get on the ground.